maciekish/iReSign/README.md

 How to use
 =======

-iReSign allows you to re-sign any unencrypted ipa-file with any certificate for which you hold the corresponding private key. iResign can also created a signed ipa-file from an xcarchive file.
+iReSign allows you to re-sign any unencrypted ipa-file with any certificate for which you hold the corresponding private key. iResign can also create a signed ipa-file from an xcarchive file.

 1. Drag your unsigned .ipa or .xcarchive file to the top box, or use the browse button.